- Your doctor will perform a series of tests and evaluations to check for heart disease.

 - Early diagnosis and treatment may lower your risk of complications, including heart attack and stroke.

-Heart disease is any condition that affects the heart, such as coronary artery disease and arrhythmia.
-According to the Centers for Disease Control and Prevention (CDC), this disease is responsible for about one in every four deaths in the United States each year.
-Heart disease is also a leading cause of death in both men and women.
+Heart disease is any condition that affects your heart, such as coronary artery disease and arrhythmia.
+According to the Centers for Disease Control and Prevention (CDC), heart disease is responsible for one in every four deaths in the United States each year.
+It’s a leading cause of death in both men and women.

 - shortness of breath

 - sudden swelling in your legs, feet, ankles, or abdomen